 Q. How many potatoes do you get per plant?

 Typically a potato plant will produce 3 to 6 regular-size potatoes and an additional number of small tubers.

-The variety of cultivars and variation in growth cycles for potatoes makes this vegetable a good crop for me.
+The variety of cultivars and variation in growth cycles for potatoes makes potato crops a great vegetable for me.
 Similar to salad greens that allow selective pruning of single leaves for sandwiches or salad supplements, I can select new potatoes while letting the other tubers mature for later harvest.